Amodimethicone: The Science of My Favourite Hair Ingredient

 blue-hair

-This meant that choosing the wrong product would make my hair weird and limp, or worse, rough and prone to snagging and tangles – and since bleach also made my hair weak, this would mean a ton of new split ends and damage.
+But the bleaching process causes the hair to end up with lots of gaps in it, so the porosity and damage increased.
+That meant my hair needed a lot more conditioning, and it was far pickier.
+Choosing the wrong product would make my hair weird and limp, or worse, rough and prone to snagging and tangles – and since bleach also made my hair weak, this would mean a ton of new split ends and damage.

 So in the past 6 months I’ve gone through a long process of trial and error to work out which products and ingredients would work for my bleached hair – and it turns out, amodimethicone is my hair saviour (apart from Olaplex, of course).